 Kidney disease apps

-• The use of mobile apps can support people with kidney disease to better manage their health by helping them to keep track of their medication and indicators such as blood pressure, weight, daily fluid intake and symptoms.(external link)
+• They can help you learn about kidney disease and better manage your condition by helping you to keep track of your health such as blood pressure, weight, fluid intake and your medicines.

 yellow unaunahi tile